Siberian Husky vs Alaskan Malamute

 With Other Pets

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Siberian Huskys have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and cataracts.
+Siberian Huskys sit in the medium-size category, shed at a heavy level, and carry documented risk for hip dysplasia and cataracts — those three factors drive most of the daily-care decisions.

 Energy & Activity